Human Oversight Design for AI Systems

 Human oversight design encompasses the architectural patterns, interface designs, and organizational practices that ensure humans maintain meaningful control over AI system decisions — particularly in high-stakes contexts where AI errors can cause significant harm.
 It attempts to answer: how do we keep humans genuinely in charge of AI-assisted decisions, rather than creating the illusion of oversight while the AI effectively decides?

 The distinction between genuine and nominal oversight is critical.
-In many documented incidents, a human was technically “in the loop” — reviewing AI outputs, approving recommendations, or monitoring system behavior — but the oversight was meaningless in practice.
-The human rubber-stamped the AI recommendation without meaningful evaluation, failed to notice AI errors, or was structurally unable to override the system.
+In many documented incidents, a human was technically “in the loop” but the oversight was meaningless: the human rubber-stamped the AI recommendation, failed to notice errors, or was structurally unable to override the system.
 Meaningful oversight requires that humans have the information, authority, time, and expertise to genuinely evaluate and override AI decisions.

 Which Threat Patterns It Addresses